 When Frederik showed me the first preview version it was immediately clear to me: This book is über-useful.
 I'm doing a lot of training and consulting and having all the information about Cycles available at one place really helps when troubleshooting or optimizing shaders.
 Since then I'm keeping the book with me all the time.
 I also joined forces to add all my theoretic knowledge about Cycles and path tracing.

 - A place to look up all you need to know about every node and setting in Cycles.

 - A reference sheet for the look of shaders and textures.

 - A guide to path tracers in general.

 You want speed and quality?
 This book is made for you!

-Alternatively you can order via the Blender Market (by CG Cookie).
+You can order The Cycles Encyclopedia via the Blender Market (by CG Cookie).
 They accept Credit Cards and PayPal.